 To remove all doubts a double check was provided by inserting another clause (clause 2) in article 142 which reads:

 “Nothing in Article 26 shall apply to any amendment made under this Article.”

-4. The interval between two sessions of the parliament was extended from 60 days to 120 day.
+4. The interval between two sessions of the parliament was extended from 60 days to 120 days.
 This change virtually weakened the spirit of responsible government.
-Because tt extend the period between two sessions of parliament is to keep the parliament in abeyance for a longer period, in other words to get the government out of its responsibility in the parliament.
-Secondly, so lone the parliament will not be in session the government will get an easy-hand to-promulgate ordinances by passing the parliament.
+Because tt extend the period between two sessions of parliament is to keep the parliament in abeyance for a longer period, in other words, to get the government out of its responsibility in the parliament.
+Secondly, so lone the parliament will not be in session the government will get easy-hand to-promulgate ordinances bypassing the parliament.
 Thus what, was done by extending the period between two sessions was to give government an easy way to be dictatorial.

-This second amendmentwasthe first destructive blow on a democratic constitution.
-It was an irony of fait for Bangladesh that the party which led an indomitable movement for 23 years against all black laws and oppression there under has now, only to consolidate their power, proceeded for more harsh laws and political repression sacrificing the lofty idealism embodied in the Constitution by this very party.
-As a commentator says—
+This second amendment was the first destructive blow on a democratic constitution.
+It was an irony of faith for Bangladesh that the party which led an indomitable movement for 23 years against all black laws and oppression there under has now, only to consolidate their power, proceeded for more harsh laws and political repression sacrificing the lofty idealism embodied in the Constitution by this very party.
+As a commentator says; –

 “When preventive detention and emergency provisions were inserted,” as Badrul Haider Chowdhury, C.J. says, “in the constitution, to put it simply what was given by one hand was taken away by the other.”